-Funded by Auckland Zoo Conservation Fund (2019-present)
+Funded by Auckland Zoo Conservation Fund (2016- present) and NZMCA (2020-2021)

 Understanding how predators are impacting resident kea and breeding success is crucial for ongoing recruitment in the valley.
+As such from the end of 2019 onwards this project will aim to:

-i) ascertain sub adult and adult kea survivorship in the Matukituki Valleys;
+i) ascertain sub-adult and adult kea survivorship in the Matukituki Valleys;

 ii) monitor kea breeding success in the study area and